Mostly Sunny with a High Near 82

 Monday Night

-Clear, with a low around 45.
-Breezy, with a west wind 12 to 17 mph decreasing to 5 to 10 mph after midnight.
-Winds could gust as high as 29 mph.
+Clear, with a low around 47.
+Breezy, with a west wind 12 to 17 mph becoming light west southwest after midnight.
+Winds could gust as high as 25 mph.

 Tuesday

 Sunny, with a high near 82.
-Light west wind increasing to 6 to 11 mph in the afternoon.
+Light southwest wind becoming west 6 to 11 mph in the afternoon.

 Tuesday Night